canonical/snapd/CONTRIBUTING.md

 For each PR, we run checks in three different groups: static, unit and spread.

-Static tests use several code analysis tools present in the GoLang ecosystem (go vet, go lint and go fmt) to make sure that the code always aligns with the standards.
+Static tests use several code analysis tools present in the golang ecosystem (go vet, go lint and go fmt) to make sure that the code always aligns with the standards.
 They also check the markdown format of documentation files.